yosemitebandit/vebsite/content/notes/quandry.md

 * "Candidates corners" are shown as red crosses.
 * From these candidates I use some fluffy heuristics to generate "true corners" (the green circles).

-The matching sides of two puzzle pieces should have the same length.
+The matching sides of two puzzle pieces should have the same length along the path.
+I'm having issues getting this measurement working at the moment, so I'm just using straight-line distances between corners as a first pass.
 Color-matching and other more advanced techniques could be applied later for more filtering..
 I'm learning a lot just trying to get side lengths.